danielperez660/danielperez660.github.io/bypass.md

 ## Exploitation

-After attempting to reverse the executable in Radare2 for a while we realised that we werent getting anywhere.
+After attempting to reverse the executable in Radare2 for a while, we realised that we werent getting anywhere.
 Some research on the reversing of .NET binaries led us to a tool called [dnSpy](https://github.com/dnSpy/dnSpy). dnSpy lets you decompile .NET code and set breakpoints during runtime in the same way as Radare2.